 Bruce 15 kilo with 8 mm chain 20 metres long length not checked.
 Kedge anchor with rope.

 The vessel has two stainless steel fuel tank of about 300 gallons volume.

 Plastimo Compass.
 Furuno radar.
 NASA wind and direction.
 Two depth sounders Garmin and echo pilot, Lowrance chart plotter, VHF DSC all working.
 Blipper radar reflector.

 Mechanical self-steering to wheel and wind vane self-steering.

 The vessel is fitted with a switch of the selector/disconnector type as close to the battery box as practical, on the positive line, easily accessible and with the position clearly marked.

 e.
 Internal Lighting and Power Sockets.

-The vessel was fitted with 1 hand operated and one electric bilge pumps – working.
+The vessel is fitted with 1 hand-operated and one electric bilge pumps.

 2 x 0.7 kg dry powder 6a 34 b c.
 Fire blanket.

 A substantial Admiralty commissioned Pilot Vessel built for Trinity House.
 Successfully converted to a robust, sea-worthy trawler yacht offering good accommodation with the benefit of 247hp Gardner Diesel Engine.
 Spring 2019 haul-out and re-paint scheduled.